codefellows/code-challenges/furthest-child/README.md

 # Find the Furthest Child from the BST's Root

 Write a function that takes a binary search tree as an argument.
 The tree isn't necessarily balanced.

-(Interviewer choose one from below)\
+Interviewer choose one from below:

-*Option 1* Return the value of the node that is furthest from the root of the tree.\
+- *Option 1*: Return the value of the node that is the furthest number of steps from the root of the tree.
-*Option 2* Return the value of the node that is the furthest from the value of the root of the tree.
+- *Option 2*: Return the value of the node whose value is the greatest difference from the value of the root node.

-- **Stretch**: Instead, return the value of the node that is furthest from the root of the tree in number of steps away.

 ![searchable tree](furthestChild.png)